apigee/apijam/Labs/Core/Lab 5 Traffic Management - Rate Limit APIs/README.md

 1. In the configuration we provided the ‘distributed’ and ‘synchronous’ attributes were both set to ‘true’.
 What is the implication if we set these to ‘false’?

 2. How would you configure the quota so that POST calls are counted as 2 calls for the purposes of evaluating the quota?

+3. What adverse effect could happen for the caller if the quota policy had been put before the spike arrest policy?

 # Summary